Class activation mapping: Class model visualization and saliency maps for convolutional neural networks

-resulting in an saliency map (i.e. heatmap).
+resulting in a saliency map (i.e. heatmap).

 Guided backpropagation

-The concept of guided backpropagation can be traced for the first time in the paper by Springenberg et al. "Striving For Simplicity: The All Convolutional Net" and also this method builds upon the work by Zeiler and Fergus "Visualizing and Understanding Convolutional Networks".
+The concept of guided backpropagation can be traced to the paper by Springenberg et al. "Striving For Simplicity: The All Convolutional Net", and this method builds upon the work by Zeiler and Fergus "Visualizing and Understanding Convolutional Networks".

-Guided backpropagation visualization on an image of Leonardo DiCaprio.
+Guided backpropagation visualization of an image of Leonardo DiCaprio.

-Guided backpropagation core is to understand what a CNN is learning, by visualizing the patterns that activate more strongly individual neurons (or filters), in architectures which do not rely on max-pooling layer.
+Understanding guided backpropagation is to understand what a CNN is learning, by visualizing the patterns that more strongly activate individual neurons (or filters) in architectures that do not rely on a max-pooling layer.

-When propagating gradients back through a rectified linear unit (ReLU), guided backpropagation passes the gradient if and only if the input to the ReLU was positive (forward pass) and the output gradient is positive (backward signal), tackling both inactive neurons, negative gradients and suppressing the noise.
-The result displays sharper, high-resolution visualizations of what each neuron is responding to.
+When propagating gradients back through a rectified linear unit (ReLU), guided backpropagation passes the gradient if and only if the input to the ReLU was positive (forward pass) and the output gradient is positive (backward signal), tackling inactive neurons, negative gradients, and noise suppression.
+The result is sharper, high-resolution visualizations of what each neuron is responding to.

-Guided backpropagation represents a simple and practical method for model interpretability, helping understand how and where neural networks detect semantic concepts across layers.
-Moreover, it can be applied to any network architecture, due to its working principle.
+Guided backpropagation is a practical method for model interpretability to support understanding of how and where neural networks detect semantic concepts across layers.
+This method can be applied to any network architecture.

 Base versions

 Key architectural network differences between CAM and Grad-CAM techniques, with visual example.

-Class activation mapping and gradient-weighted class activation mapping are the original and most widely used methods for visual explanations in convolutional neural networks.
+Class-activation mapping and gradient-weighted class-activation mapping are the original, and most widely used, methods for visual explanations in convolutional neural networks.
 These methods serve as the foundation for many later developments in explainable AI.

-Notation: In this article, the symbols i and j represent integer indices that disappear inside sums or averages, while x and y are the continuous (or up-sampled integer) coordinates of the final heat-map that is plotted.
+Notation: In this article, the symbols i and j represent integer indices that disappear inside sums or averages, while x and y are the continuous (or up-sampled integer) coordinates of the final heatmap that is plotted.

 Class activation mapping (CAM)

 Leonardo DiCaprio's suit CAM visual localization.
 Using a modified ResNet-50 backbone, the CAM-based localization model has been tasked with identifying Leonardo DiCaprio's suit, assigning that class a confidence score of 59.53%.

-Class activation mapping (CAM) was the first, and the original, version of CAM methods, and it gave the name to the whole category.
-The approach was firstly introduced by Zhou et al. in their seminal work "Learning Deep Features for Discriminative Localization".
+Class activation mapping (CAM) was the first, and the original, version of CAM methods; and it gave its name to the whole category.
+The approach was first introduced by Zhou et al. in their seminal work "Learning Deep Features for Discriminative Localization".

 This approach achieves class-specific heatmaps by modifying image classification CNN architectures, replacing fully-connected layers with convolutional layers and a final global average pooling layer.

-Its main scope is to localize and highlight discriminative regions of an input image that a CNN uses to identify a particular class, without needing explicit bounding box annotations.
+Its main scope is to localize and highlight discriminative regions of an input image that a CNN uses to identify a particular class, without needing explicit bounding-box annotations.

 Global average pooling (GAP)

 Global average pooling (GAP) represents the key element in the original CAM approach.

-It is a dimensionality reduction technique and, similarly to other pooling layers, it allows the downsampling of the feature maps, calculating representative values for a specific region of the feature map.
-The particularity of GAP is that it calculates a single value for an entire feature map, significantly reducing the model dimensions.
+It is a dimensionality reduction technique; and, similarly to other pooling layers, it allows the downsampling of the feature maps, calculating representative values for a specific region of the feature map.
+The distinction of GAP is that it calculates a single value for an entire feature map, significantly reducing the model dimensions.